thejoeejoee/VUT-FIT-INC-VHDL-FSM-generator/README.md

 Code 2:
 File to write [fsm_state.vhd]:
 SUCCESS: Generated states written fsm_state.vhd.
-WARNING: It's neccessary to define cases for print_success, print_fail and wrong_code and implement proccesses for output logic and sync_logic!
+WARNING: It is neccessary to define cases for print_success, print_fail and wrong_code and implement proccesses for output logic and sync_logic!

 $ cat fsm_state.vhd